The toys began to talk

 The minifigs followed

 With Barbie and Ken leading the way, other toys like the LEGO minfigs stepped up.
-This enabled an agile process of tracking the competitor’s daily moves, and swapping out tv end cards with more aggressive offers that aired nationwide within 3 days.
+We were tracking competitive offers daily, and this concept gave us the flexibility to update national tv creative within 3 days.
+No lip syncing problem.

 And the mic drop

-Our private label toys were fearless when it came to the hardest selling, as in this highly effective (and legally compliant) :30 spot.
+Our private label toys were fearless when it came to the hardest selling, as in this highly effective :30 spot.
+Nobody thought it was possible to get all that legal language in, but the robot came through.

 The impact